tamtran4869/E-commerce-analysis/README.md

 ## About Maven Fuzzy Factory

-[![Product Name Screen Shot][product-screenshot]](https://example.com) It is an ecommerce company selling stuffies.
-See some events of the company during 3 years (Mar 2012 - Mar 2015) below:
+[![Product Name Screen Shot][product-screenshot]](https://example.com)

+It is an e-commerce company selling stuffies.
+See some events of the company during three years (Mar 2012 - Mar 2015) below:

-- Mar 2012: Launched the first product (Mr.Fuzzy).
+- Mar 2012: Launched the first product (Mr Fuzzy).
-- Nov 2012: First reviewed the whole business growth after 8 months launching
+- Nov 2012: First reviewed the whole business growth after eight months of launching
 - Jan 2013: Launched another new product (Love Bear).
-- Sep 2013: Offered the option to add 2 products into cart.
+- Sep 2013: Offered the option to add two products to the cart.
 - Dec 2013: Launched another new product (Birthday bear).
-- Sep 2014: Fixed the problem with bears's arm.
+- Sep 2014: Fixed the problem with the bear's arm.
-- Mar 2015: Second reviews after 3 years in market.
+- Mar 2015: Second review after three years in the market.

-During 3 years, the team was continuously analysied data to optimise marketing channels, platforms and website; understand insight users with product, behavior in website and refund data to make decisions.
+During three years, the team continuously analysed data to optimise marketing channels, platforms and websites, understand insight users with products, and behaviour on the website and refund data to make decisions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>